Divy123/canvas-wasmvas/README.md

 ![Alt Text](https://media.giphy.com/media/2WjreYqybFKgXoICJl/giphy.gif)

-**"Emscripten is an Open Source LLVM to JavaScript compiler.
+Emscripten is an Open Source LLVM to JavaScript compiler.
 Using Emscripten you can:

-*Compile C and C++ code into JavaScript
+ - Compile C and C++ code into JavaScript

-*Compile any other code that can be translated into LLVM bitcode into JavaScript.
+ - Compile any other code that can be translated into LLVM bitcode into JavaScript.

-*Compile the C/C++ runtimes of other languages into JavaScript, and then run code in those other languages in an indirect way (this has been done for Python and Lua)!"**  - *says Official Emscripten Documentation.*
+ - Compile the C/C++ runtimes of other languages into JavaScript, and then run code in those other languages in an indirect way (this has been done for Python and Lua)!

+says Official Emscripten Documentation.

 For a fast tutorial:
 **https://medium.com/@labruillere/emscripten-fast-tutorial-a42c701c23e0**